 The construction business becomes literally addictive 💉

-The gang trusted that no one would check plaster blocks with a normal appearance.
-Wrong calculation.
+The gang trusted that no one would check some plaster blocks with a normal appearance.
+Miscalculation.
 Now the five detainees will have plenty of time to think about their next real estate project from inside a cell.
 The heroin, of course, will no longer serve to build walls, but to draw up police reports.
 At least, the only collapse they will cause will be that of their business plans.